gusc/Jni/README.md

 * `static TJni createFrom(JEnv, const std::vector<TCpp>&)` - construct a new `TJni` from `std::vector<TCpp>`
 * `operator std::vector<TCpp>()` - construct new `std::vecotr<TCpp>` from `TJni`
 * `operator TJni()` - access internal `TJni` object

+## TODO

+1. Propper container (JString, JArray) tests
+2. Global references for containers (rething the global references in general and define stricter rules)
+3. Signature generator for JObject, maybe non-type template parameters can be used to achieve the constexpr generation
+4. Exception marshalling from C++ to Java